This is the ultimate WordPress SEO checklist.

 Step 62: Install a “Related Posts” plugin for WordPress.

-At some point, you will have a lot of posts on your site.
+At some point, you will have a lot of posts on your website.
 And a lot of them will be very similar to other topics.

-Step 63: Never use “keywords” meta tags in any WordPress plugins.
+Step 63: Never use “keywords” meta tags in any WordPress SEO plugins.

 We’ve mentioned “keywords” a lot so far.
 But, here I’m talking about the keyword meta tag.
 Never use it.